CassieM17/opus-app/README.md

 - **Built-in payment processing** — Stripe Connect is the standard choice for marketplace apps with multiple payees (organizer pays, musicians get split payouts).
+- **Real phone verification** — the wizard's OTP step is currently a visual mock (any 6 digits pass); a real build would wire this to Twilio Verify or similar.
 - **Verified professional references** — a lightweight endorsement/verification flow between users who've actually worked together.
 - **Calendar sync** — read/write integration with Google Calendar and Apple Calendar (iCal)